Contents

 If you haven't started your recording, you can rehearse using a screen recorder.
 Screen recorders are easy to use and require little to no setup.

-You can use Vmaker's screen recording software, which is 100% free and comes with a built-in video editor
+You can use Vmaker's screen recording software, which is 100% free and comes with an AI video editor.

 So you can see how your recording habits are affecting your video editing process from a single place.